JoniRinta-Kahila/portfolioproject/docs/sass.md

     * Now you can use this new component, just like HTML!
         * in App.tsx, place ``<SomeExampleComponent />`` between divs.
 3. Now you can check the results, run command ``npm run start``again
+4. Remember to commit & push the project to the GitHub.

 <h4>HTML</h4>